 Using Superside, PointCard unlocked high-quality performance marketing assets that keep the product-centricity of their design-driven, future-forward brand achieving better performance and top-of-funnel growth.

 Their goal was to improve their click-to-install conversion rate from 8% to 16%.
-Together, their collaboration meant the CVR often floated around 28-30%—hitting 88% above the target or a growth of 275%.
+Together, their collaboration meant the CVR often floated around 28-30%—with Superside, they hit 88% above the target for a growth of 275%.

 Get high-quality creative, ship campaigns faster and stand out from the competition.